- Enrollment Steps

 Click here to explore Dual Enrollment options, including Early Admission for qualified high school seniors, and the requirements, plus how to apply.

-- Tech Prep Credit/Advance Standing: Students who have recently completed approved Career and Technical Education programs at Brevard Public Schools may be eligible to receive Eastern Florida State College credit at no cost.
+- Career & Technical Education (CTE)/Advance Standing: Students who have recently completed approved CTE programs at Brevard Public Schools may be eligible to receive Eastern Florida State College credit at no cost.
 EFSC and Brevard Public Schools have established agreements in specific technical programs that allow students to receive accelerated college credit in related college technical program areas.
-Tech Prep/Advance Standing Credit allows students to avoid duplication of course content.
-Tech Prep/Advance Standing Credit agreements are designed for students who are working toward an associate in science degree, a college credit certificate or a postsecondary adult vocational certificate.
-Students must petition the college Registrar within three years of high school graduation to have Tech Prep/Advanced Standing credit placed on their college record.
-For more information visit www.ctebrevard.com.
+CTE/Advance Standing Credit allows students to avoid duplication of course content.
+CTE/Advance Standing Credit agreements are designed for students who are working toward an associate in science degree, a college credit certificate or a Career and Technical Certificate.
+Students must petition the college Registrar within three years of high school graduation to have CTE/Advance Standing credit placed on their college record.
+View the high school to college credit agreements for more information on this option.
+You can also view the Brevard Public Schools' CTE website and learn more about programs of study that help current high school students meet graduation requirements while including CTE courses.
+Click here to learn more about all of EFSC's technical programs.

-Once you take a course at Eastern Florida State College as a high school student, you are also an Eastern Florida student.
-If you continue your education at EFSC after high school graduation, do not submit a new application for admission.
+Once you take a course at Eastern Florida State College as a high school student, such as through dual enrollment, you are also an Eastern Florida student.
+If you continue your education at EFSC after high school graduation, you do not submit a new application for admission.
 Instead you need to:

 - Download and complete the Florida Residency Declaration for Tuition Purposes and submit with your residency documents to your primary campus.